mvolkmann/blog/src/rust.md

 Elements of an array can be accessed using square brackets and zero-based indexes.
 For example, `rgb[1]` is "green".

+A slice is a borrowed reference to a contiguous subset of a collection that is represented by pointer and a length.
+These are described in more detail in the [Slices](#slices) section.

 Rust provides the `Vec` (vector) type for creating variable-length lists of values that have the same type.